clarencedo/algorithm-go/README.md

 # algorithm-go

-a repo to record my algorithm learning process on Leetcode, Lintcode, and other online judges.
+a repo to record my algorithm learning process.